 Section 6: All members are entitled to all the rights and privileges of LACA, except as provided herein and hereafter.
-Only members included under Article Three, Section 1 (One) are entitled to exercise the right to vote by mail ballot and/or at annual and special meetings of the membership of LACA; and to the right to hold any position of Officer or Director.
+Only members included under Article Three, Section 1 (One) are entitled to exercise the right to vote by mail ballot and/or at annual and special meetings of the membership of LACA; and to the right to hold any position of Board Member.
 Only members included under Article Three, Section 3 (three) and Section 4 (four) are entitled to hold the position of Board Liaison.
 Notwithstanding the foregoing, and as further provided herein, any member participating in the activities of any committee of LACA shall have the right to vote on any measures or issues which may be placed before such a committee, provided that the authority of the committee is as hereinafter provided.

 ARTICLE FOUR: Executive Board

 Section 1: The Executive Board shall be composed of the elective Board Members; and shall consist of the following Officers: President, President-Elect, Secretary, Treasurer, Past President, two (2) Directors and two (2) Board Liaisons, one (1) each from Article Three, Section 3 (three) and Section 4 (four).
 Hereinafter, Officers, Directors, and Board Liaisons shall be referred to collectively as Board Members.